DappCoderr/Cadence-Fun/doc/docs/Module 2/Lesson 13.md

 Our contract is almost finished!
 Now let’s add an event.

-Events are a way for your contract to communicate that something happened on the blockchain to your app front-end, which can be ‘listening’ for certain events and take action when they happen.
+Events are a way for your contract to communicate that something happened on the blockchain from your application frontend.
+It's a logging functionality which allows developers to store data on-chain that is more searchable and gas efficient than saving data to the account storage.

+Events can only be declared within a contract body.

+- To create an event you use - `event` keyword
+- To emit an event you use `emit` keyword

 ```jsx
 // declare the event